fengyuruhui98/File/write/Daily/癸卯日志/April.md

 >four cucumbers ￥10.00

 ## Daily
-Morning, ate the beef and chicken leg left at about 10:30am, then pipe was broken last night and I got up at mid night and then didn't wash my hair and then went ahead for Yuqiao, it was many weeks since I saw Sis last time, and then we got the market at about 12：00am,
+Morning, ate the beef and chicken leg left at about 10:30am, then pipe was broken last night and I got up at mid night and then didn't wash my hair and then went ahead for Yuqiao, it was many weeks since I saw Sis last time, and then we got the market at about 12：00am, on the way to the market, Wumin called me for asking me to went out to Chuzhou, and for ten days, then